giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 directions in the feasible set as *network reconfigurations*, since that's what they effectively are in the physical world.

+For instance, an example of network reconfiguration can be the action of rate limiting a flow carrying XR traffic to match the available bandwidth along its path with the goal to improve its QoE.
+Another example of network reconfiguration is the action of rerouting traffic through a new path in order to accelerate the transfer of a large backup data set between two cloud data centers.
+A third example can be the deployment of a new network slice in a 5G network in order to ensure the QoS of a V2X service.
+In each of these actions, the network configuration is moved along a direction (a gradient, if the change maximally improves the performance objective) within the feasible set of possible configurations.

 While derivatives describe how the performance of a network changes when a very small (infinitesimal) change is applied to its configuration, network reconfigurations can accept